gaomingyang/random-quote-picture/README.md

 ### 5.About Unit Testing
 Different teams have varying rules when it comes to this aspect.

-For Golang projects, some may require placing test files in the same directory as the corresponding functional files, while others may prefer consolidating them in a centralized testing directory.
+For Golang projects, some team may require placing test files in the same directory as the corresponding functional files, while others may prefer consolidating them in a centralized testing directory.

-In this case, I've placed the unit test files in the "tests" directory at the project's root.
+In this project, I've placed the unit test files in the "tests" directory at the project's root.

 ## Tasks